JunjieWang2019/merge-CCRP-LCP/doc/README.about.md

 Tag `ges-tm-v6.0` will be released after reported issues are resolved, if any.

+### `ges-tm-v6.0-rc2`

+Tag `ges-tm-v6.0-rc2` includes a few bug fixes and a refactoring of the RAHT.

+- `raht: fix issue #2 - wrong condition used to access a table`:
+    Encoder was crashing when using inter frame coding with encoder parameter --rahtLayerInterModeSelectionEnabled=0, because it was accessing a non allocated table element.
+The table is not supposed to be used.

+    A condition enabling the use of the table was based on the wrong variable name.
+This commit fixes the condition.

+- `raht: fix issue #4 - RDO could select intra layer mode on root node`:
+    Encoder could select intra layer mode on root node, leading to mismatch between encoder and decoder output in some situations.
+    This commit fixes this issue by enforcing infinite RD cost for intra layer mode on first layer.

+- `raht: major refactoring`:
+    This commit provides a major refactoring of the RAHT code:

+    - The code is split between the encoder and decoder into two separate files:
+      - move RAHT.cpp -> RAHTEncoder.cpp
+      - add RAHTDecoder.cpp
+    - Many optimization are introduced within the decoder
+    - Some are reported into the encoder, but the work on the encoder will be continued after next meeting cycle

+- `enc: fix issue #5 - do not use std::log2 for RDO`:
+    This commit removes dependencies on std::log2() for the encoder when performing Rate Distortion Optimizations (RDO).
+Instead, a fixed point approximation of log2 pcc::fpLog2 is introduced so that the results will not depend on the platform and its implementation dependent math library.

+    This commit thus changes computations for RAHT RDO, as well as for motion search, and should solve issue #5.

+- `misc: fix issue #3`:
+    Theres is a bug in gcc-8.1/8.2 (fixed in 8.3).
+This commit avoids the compiler complaining for no reason.

 ### `ges-tm-v6.0-rc1`

 Tag `ges-tm-v6.0-rc1` includes adoptions made during the meeting #15 of the